OctopusDeploy/blog/blog/2018-01/kotlin-run-let-also-apply.md

 ---
 title: Why you should take a look at Kotlin's standard library
-description: See how run, let, also and apply can improve your Kotlin code
+description: See how run, let, also and apply can improve your Kotlin code.
 author: matthew.casperson@octopus.com
 visibility: private
 metaImage: java-octopus-meta.png